hazelnut-99/iotop-extension/README.md

 5. BLKIO CNT:       blkio_cnt field in struct taskstats, denoting # of times waiting for block io

 ## A few more words
-Monitoring disk write can be challenging due to "page cache, dirty writeback, kworkerflush....", there's a gap between the vfs layer and block layer, it's hard to credit disk write to the specific application processes.
+Monitoring disk write can be challenging due to the gap between the vfs layer and block layer ("page cache, dirty writeback, kworkerflush....")
+It's hard to credit disk write to the specific application processes.
+In production, we've even observed werid write spikes in system disk when I/O pressure is high in data directories.

 ## How to understand BLKIO CNT/DELAY
 <img width="743" alt="image" src="https://github.com/hazelnut-99/iotop-extension/assets/130122455/a13d6da9-79dc-4bfe-a511-7cafb10d2b48">